Martin Luther King Jr. Outpatient Center: Closure of the trauma center

 A few days later, the Joint Commission on Accreditation of Healthcare Organizations (now simply the Joint Commission), citing the medical center for failing to correct severe lapses in patient care, threatened to pull its seal of approval, jeopardizing over $14 million in physician training funds.
 King/Drew's seal of approval was revoked in February 2005.

 This move gained national attention after the Los Angeles Times ran a Pulitzer Prize–winning five-part series reporting on "The Troubles at King/Drew."
 The series found that the problems at the hospital were far deeper than the public already knew and faulted the Board of Supervisors for shying away from making needed changes, often because of racial politics.
 Among the other findings was that King/Drew spent more per patient than any of the three other general hospitals run by Los Angeles County, the opposite of what many hospital supporters had assumed.

 Problems for King/Drew became even worse over a period of four days in March 2005, when three patients died as a result of mistakes and lapses in medical care.
 The Board of Supervisors considered severing the hospital's relationship with Charles R. Drew University of Medicine and Science and partnering with another medical school such as UCLA, USC, or Loma Linda University.

 In April, the Los Angeles Times reported a seventh death attributed to lapses in care by the hospital.
 This time, nurses and staff virtually ignored the audio and visual cues of vital-sign monitors over a period of hours.

 "Make-or-break" inspection

-After the three previous warning holding King/Drew out of compliance with federal guidelines since January 2004, CMS and federal authorities held an unannounced last-chance inspection of the hospital that began on July 31, 2006, and was finished on August 10.
+After the three previous warnings holding King/Drew out of compliance with federal guidelines since January 2004, CMS and federal authorities held an unannounced last-chance inspection of the hospital that began on July 31, 2006, and was finished on August 10.
 On September 22, CMS informed King/Drew that the hospital still did not meet minimum patient-care standards, failing nine of the government's 23 conditions for federal funding, and thus failing the final "make-or-break" inspection.
 Federal regulators identified problems in nursing, pharmacy, infection control, surgical services, rehabilitation services, quality control, patients' rights, and the hospital's governing body and physical plant.
 Inspectors found more problems during the final inspection than they had at any time in the previous three years.